Security Team

 • Initial assessment: within 5 working days

-• Standard remediation and disclosure time: 90 days
+• Standard remediation and disclosure window: 90 days

-• Public disclosure of the vulnerability is possible only after mutual agreement.
+• Public disclosure is only possible by mutual agreement.

 Rewards

 Nux s.r.o. may grant a financial reward for significant security vulnerabilities.
-The reward is determined individually based on severity (CVSS), impact, and report quality.
+The amount is determined individually based on severity (CVSS), impact, and the quality of the report.

-Critical RCE, auth bypass, privilege escalation >20 000 CZK
+Critical RCE, authentication bypass, privilege escalation > 20 000 CZK

 Medium Stored XSS, significant CSRF 3 000 – 10 000 CZK